Asian Pearl Peninsula Restaurant, Millbrae – Dinner

 None

 Asian Pearl Peninsula’s Service was decent with a friendly server and no lack of tea refills or plate change.
-Food came ALL at once, something they should work on.
+Food came ALL at once or comes as it is cooked, something they should work on.
 They did nudge us to leave after 2 hours though.
 If you are looking for high quality Cantonese Chinese cuisine on the Peninsula, Asian Pearl Peninsula is highly recommended.
-Koi Palace is about the only place better in the San Francisco Bay Area.
+They also own The Kitchen, so the food is pretty close.
 Food in Hong Kong is on a higher level though.

 Also at: